csc-training/high-level-gpu-programming/Exercises_Instructions.md

 ### Disk area

-The  (computing and storage)  resources can be accessed on on supercomputers via project-based allocation system, where users are granted access based on the specific needs and goals of their projects.
+The (computing and storage) resources can be accessed on supercomputers via project-based allocation system, where users are granted access based on the specific needs and goals of their projects.
 Running applications and storage area are directly linked ot this projects.
-For this event we have been granted access to the training `project_2012125` on Mahti and `project_462000456` on LUMI.
+For this event we have been granted access to the training `project_2012125` on Mahti and `project_462000752` on LUMI.

 All the exercises in the supercomputers have to be carried out in the **scratch** disk area.
 The name of the scratch directory can be queried with the commands `csc-workspaces` on Mahti and `lumi-workspaces` onLUMI.
 As the base directory is shared between members of the project, you should create your own
 directory: